go-goyave/goyave/docs_src/src/guide/basics/database.md

 ### Automatic migrations

-If the `dbAutoMigrate` config option is set to true, all registered models will be automatically migrated when the server starts.
+If the `database.autoMigrate` config option is set to true, all registered models will be automatically migrated when the server starts.

 ::: warning
 Automatic migrations **only create** tables, missing columns and missing indexes.
 They **wont't change** existing column’s type or delete unused columns.